 Last but not least, Skribilo can be thought of as a complete document programming framework for the Scheme programming language that may be used to automate a variety of document generation tasks.
-Skribilo uses GNU Guile 1.8 as the underlying Scheme implementation.
+Technically, the Skribilo language/API is an embedded domain-specific language (EDSL), implemented via so-called “deep embedding”.
+Skribilo uses GNU Guile 3.0 or 2.x as the underlying Scheme implementation.

 Releases are available from the download area.

-Skribilo is distributed under the terms of the GNU General Public Licence, version 2 or later.
-In order to use Skribilo, you need the following pieces of software:
+Skribilo is distributed under the terms of the GNU General Public Licence, version 3 or later.
+To use Skribilo, you need the following pieces of software:

 The user manual is available in the following formats: